Skip to main content

 • User-generated support content (forums or communities)

 The depth and availability of these resources can vary from one provider to another, and from one plan tier to another.
 Finding an HR software provider with sufficient support offerings is particularly important for small businesses that may be operating without internal HR expertise.
-Be sure to consider what support is available when selecting an HR software for your company.
+Be sure to consider what support is available when selecting an HR software system for your company.

 Do small businesses require HR?